Suurpelto: Public transport

 The bus lines travel along Henttaan puistokatu through the area.
-Feeder traffic to Länsimetro goes to Matinkylä on lines 532 and 533, as well as to Tapiola via Niittykumpu on line 118/B.
+Feeder traffic to Länsimetro goes to Matinkylä on lines 520 and 533, as well as to Tapiola via Urheilupuisto on line 118.

 Nature

 The nature in Suurpelto is typical rural nature.
 The field meadows are surrounded by forests and residential buildings.
 The forests are mostly pine barrens acquired by the city of Espoo for outdoor hiking use, but there are also small batches of old-growth forest and grove forest.
 There is a protected nut grove to the east of the fields.
 Inhabitants of nearby areas also use the Suurpelto area and the Espoo Central Park as an outdoor refreshment area.